Finding Moral Courage in Difficult Times

 Jing-Mei: Checks in with one or two colleagues to see if they are noticing the same discomfort with the script.

-Benson: Checks in with other supervisors to see if they are seeing the same pattern.
+Benson:Connects with other supervisors to see if they are seeing the same pattern.

-Step 4: Use Ethical Channels Strategically
+Step 4: Use ethical channels strategically

 When you see a pattern, consider how and when to raise it through existing structures.
 For example, you might bring a few anonymized examples to a supervisor, ethics committee, or team meeting and ask for guidance.

-Benson: Brings a short summary of impacts and examples to the relevant director or committee and ask about possible flexibilities.
+Benson:Submits a short summary of impacts and examples to the relevant director or committee and ask about possible flexibilities.

-Step 5: Invest in Values Clarity
+Step 5: Invest in values clarity

-Return to your own North Star and to the stated values of your organization.
+Return to your North Star and to the stated values of your organization.
 What are you trying to protect?
 You might ask: “what helps me feel I had a good, solid day at work?
 Which compromises feel tolerable, and which cross a line?”

 Jing-Mei: Links her concern to stated agency values such as dignity, respect, and safety.